Miserlou/RJModules/README.md

   * BPM LFO - LFO with integrated divisible BPM (including triplets), for triplet wubs
   * Buffer - Delay a signal
   * Chords - 5 outputs, display and knob
-  * Octaves - Like Volumes, but for shifting a v/oct by an ocatve
   * Random Filter - A mutating filter

 ## Building